Camel Kubernetes plugin

 Kubernetes manifest options

-1. Use the --trait command options values
+1. --trait command options

-2. Any annotation starting with the prefix trait.camel.apache.org/*
+2. Annotations with prefix trait.camel.apache.org/*

-4. Any properties from the default configuration application.properties with the prefix camel.jbang.trait.*
+4. Properties in application.properties with prefix camel.jbang.trait.*

-Container trait options
+Container trait

 Property Type Description